Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 ⭐ Art:

 Does your original photography or artwork tell a story?
 We are currently looking for vibrant pieces to feature in our next issue.
-There are no specific guidelines and the only requirement is that artwork must be original.
+There are no specific guidelines, and the only requirement is that the artwork must be original.
 We would encourage you to check out our archive of issues here to see if we would be a good home for your work.

-At this time we are paying an honorarium of $25 for artwork used on the cover of our seasonal issues.
+At this time, we are paying an honorarium of $25 for artwork used on the cover of our seasonal issues.
 We appreciate the love that goes into every piece and hope that we can pay all artists for their efforts in the future.

 * Also of note * We currently don’t require first rights or formal contracts for images and therefore, by submitting, you acknowledge and authorize publication if accepted.
 The only exception to this is if you explicitly withdraw the entire submission or send a note/email letting us know the piece or pieces that are no longer available.

-We will respond to all submitted artwork, however, pieces we have a particular interest in may remain “in process” for the duration of a calendar year.
-Our aim is to select pieces that visually complement the writing accepted for our seasonal issues and therefore we don’t know what might make a good match until the writing is selected.
+We will respond to all submitted artwork; however, pieces we have a particular interest in may remain “in process” for the duration of a calendar year.
+Our aim is to select pieces that visually complement the writing accepted for our seasonal issues, and therefore, we don’t know what might make a good match until the writing is selected.
 Thank you in advance for your patience.

 ⭐ Translation, Graphic/Cartoon, Hybrid, Experimental, and/or Collaborative Work: